SolaceProducts/pubsubplus-kubernetes-helm-quickstart/README.md

 Use Helm to delete a deployment, also called a release:

 ```
-# in this case relative to the solace-kubernetes-quickstart/solace directory
+# Relative to the solace-kubernetes-quickstart/solace directory
 ../../helm/helm delete XXXX-XXXX
 ```